Volunteers play an important role in our Trust by providing additional services to our patients and supporting the Trust’s work in a variety of ways.

 - Musicians – helping at music therapy sessions (Dartford)

 - Artists – creating wall murals to brighten communal areas (Dartford)

-Because most roles will involve contact with vulnerable adults, our volunteers must be able to provide two character references, pass a Disclosure and Barring Service (DBS) check, pass an Occupational Health check (drivers only) and be prepared to undergo relevant training.
+Because most roles will involve contact with vulnerable adults, our volunteers must be able to provide two character references, pass a Disclosure and Barring Service (DBS) check, pass an Occupation Health check (drivers only) and be prepared to undergo relevant training.

 Friends of Mental health

 Friends for Mental Health (East Kent) and the Friends of Mental Health (West Kent and Medway) consist of volunteers who dedicate their time to raise funds.
 Find out more about the Friends of Mental Health.

 The Volunteer Services Co-ordinators can help you find the right volunteer placement.

 If you are over 18, can commit to at least 6 months with us for at least 3 to 5 hours each week, we’d love to hear from you.

 Please call us for more information or fill out our online form below:

 - Acting manager Helen Collins: 01227 812042